 Laura’s research interests include amphibians, wildlife disease, endangered species, conservation, and chytridiomycosis.
 She is particularly interested in the mechanisms of population persistence for species declining due to disease, particularly with species and populations that have not developed an effective immune response.
 She is interested in the interactions between chytridiomycosis and amphibian reproduction.
 Laura is interested in directly combining academic research into management strategies for the protection of endangered species.

-Anthony Waddle is a postgraduate research student in the One Health Research Group (OHRG) within the Faculty of Veterinary and Agricultural Sciences at the University of Melbourne.
+Anthony Waddle is a PhD candidate in the One Health Research Group (OHRG) within the Faculty of Veterinary and Agricultural Sciences at the University of Melbourne.
 Before beginning his PhD, Anthony worked on understanding the impacts of the amphibian chytrid fungus (Batrachochytrium dendrobatidis – Bd) in imperiled amphibians in the Mojave Desert, USA.
 His past work focused on the demography of Bd in the Mojave, assessing how Bd was shaping amphibian population adaptation, and trialing conservation interventions (e.g. immunizations).

 After earning his B.S. and M.S. at the University of Nevada, Las Vegas, Anthony joined the OHRG where he is developing synthetic biology techniques (e.g. CRISPR) to elucidate immunological mechanisms that contribute to amphibian host resistance to Bd.
 In addition to his research endeavors, Anthony is fervent advocate for community outreach, speaking at schools, community centers, and as a volunteer lecturer for continuing education programs; he hopes to expand these efforts in his new community in Australia.

-Rebecca is a PhD student at James Cook University, co-supervised by Dr Lee Berger and Dr Lee Skerratt at the University of Melbourne.
+Rebecca is a PhD candidate at James Cook University, supervised by Dr Alex Roberts, and Dr Lee Berger and Dr Lee Skerratt at the University of Melbourne.
 Her research is focussed on the amphibian fungal disease chytridiomycosis.
 Rebecca hopes to find novels approaches to reduce the virulence of this disease.
 To do this she is investigating the use of interfering RNA to knockdown virulence genes, as well as viruses that could be used as biological control.

 Before starting her PhD, Rebecca worked for many years as a research assistant, during which she specialised in testing chytrid fungi susceptibility to various disinfectants.
 Rebecca also is an experienced histologist, and maintains an interest in determining the age of amphibians using skeletochronological techniques.